 Pierce for a perfect poach

 For a perfect microwave-poached egg, crack it into a fat-bottomed mug, then pierce the yolk with a knife or fork – this is really important.
 The yolk cooks faster than the white, so leaving the membrane intact will cause your yolk to make a bid for freedom under the pressure.
-When pierced, cook it on Medium for 3 x 30-second bursts.
-If you’re cooking it with other food, you can use High, as the more things there are in a microwave, the less microwaves each one absorbs and the more gently everything cooks.
+When pierced, cook it on medium for three 30-second bursts.
+If you’re cooking it with other food, you can use high, as the more things there are in a microwave, the less microwaves each one absorbs and the more gently everything cooks.

 In case of spills or dried-on food, simply place a slice of lemon in a bowl of water, and ping in the microwave for 30 seconds.
 Remove the lemon and rub it over any stains or baked-on residue to loosen it.